ReadingService¶

 An adapted or a new

-spins up service for an epoch.
-Called at the beginning of every time gettingDataLoader2
+ReadingServicespins up service for an epoch.
+Called at the beginning of every time gettingDataLoader2iterator.- Parameters:

 seed_generator – SeedGenerator object created and managed by DataLoader2.
 As the single source of randomness, it will governs the determinism for all of random operations with the graph of DataPipes.